Monitoring platform for keeping systems up and running at all times.

-A Project in Dashbird is basically a group of Lambdas.
-You can create as many Projects, each containing as many Lambdas as you would like.
-The same Lambda can be assigned to multiple Projects as well.
+☝️ You can create as many Resource Groups, each containing as many resources as you would like.
+The same resource can be assigned to multiple Groups as well.

-Dashbird will provide a custom metrics dashboard, as well as a central repository of errors and alerts particular for each Project.
+Dashbird will provide a custom metrics dashboard, as well as a central repository of errors and alerts particular for each Group.

-Consider multiple Lambdas taking care of processing customer orders in an e-commerce system, for instance:
+For instance, consider the following use case consisting of multiple Lambdas taking care of processing customer orders in an e-commerce system:

-When searching for errors by keyword, for example, it is possible to narrow down results by Project, making it easier to debug issues related to a specific.
-Developers can configure policies or error alerting specific to a Project.
-Issues can be tracked and resolved in the context of a Project.
+☝️ When searching for errors by keyword, for example, it is possible to narrow down results by Group, making it easier to debug issues related to a specific project.
+Developers can configure policies or error alerting specific to a Group.
+Issues can be tracked and resolved in the context of a Group.

-In summary: with Dashbird Projects, developers can benefit from decentralization and a microservices approach at the software architecture-level, while retaining close supervision and visibility at a snapshot over the entire stack.
+In summary: with Dashbird Resource Groups, developers can benefit from decentralization and a microservices approach at the software architecture-level, while retaining close supervision and visibility at a snapshot over the entire stack.